menu

 Alexander - Princeton is a very small town located in the state of Maine.
 With a population of 1,489 people and just one neighborhood, Alexander - Princeton is the 240th largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Alexander - Princeton is generally considered to be a blue-collar town.
-36.19% of the Alexander - Princeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Alexander - Princeton, you'll notice that it is more blue-collar than most other communities in America.
+36.19% of Alexander - Princeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Alexander - Princeton is a town of professionals, production and manufacturing workers, and managers.
 There are especially a lot of people living in Alexander - Princeton who work in management occupations (11.23%), teaching (10.30%), and office and administrative support (9.05%).

 Being a small town, Alexander - Princeton does not have a public transit system used by locals to get to and from work.

-The education level of Alexander - Princeton citizens is a little higher than the average for US cities and towns: 23.56% of adults in Alexander - Princeton have at least a bachelor's degree.
+The citizens of Alexander - Princeton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.56% of adults in Alexander - Princeton having a bachelor's degree or advanced degree.

 The per capita income in Alexander - Princeton in 2022 was $33,825, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $135,300 for a family of four.
 However, Alexander - Princeton contains both very wealthy and poor people as well.